jasonwoodard/rustbelt/docs/atlas/atlas-user-guide.md

 - **Yield (Y):** how fast you found buy-worthy items, adjusted for time (1–5).

 > Looking for the newest CLI and artifact updates?
 Read the [Atlas v0.2 release notes](releases/v0.2.md).
+> Need the authoritative flag list and schemas?
+See the [Rust Belt Atlas CLI Reference](./rust-belt-atlas-cli-reference.md).

 You can keep V and Y separate, or press a button to combine them into one number for routing.